jdhitsolutions/MyTasks/README.md

 to the host.
 Incomplete tasks that are overdue will be displayed in red text.
 Tasks that will be due in 24 hours will be displayed in yellow.

-Read full help and examples for all commands.
+Read full help and examples for all commands as well as the about_MyTasks help file.

 ****************************************************************
 DO NOT USE IN A PRODUCTION ENVIRONMENT UNTIL YOU HAVE TESTED